percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/lockless_bin-log.rst

 redundant.

-To make this new functionality configurable, there is now a new |Percona XtraBackup| option, :option:`xtrabackup --binlog-info`, which can accept the following values:
+To make this new functionality configurable, there is now a new |Percona XtraBackup| option, :option:`--binlog-info`, which can accept the following values:

 * ``OFF`` - This means that |Percona XtraBackup| will not attempt to retrieve